PedroOliveira117/DrinkApp/README.md

 # Tech Stack
 - Kotlin
+- Jetpack Compose, toolkit used for building native UI
 - Coroutines for asynchronous
 - Dagger Hilt for depencency injection
 - Retrofit used for building REST API clients